EdAnalytics18/retail-analytics-BI-system-project/sql_scripts/README.md

 - Scripts are written for **SQL Server**
 - Designed for batch processing using CSV extracts
-- Can be adapted to other relational data warehouses with minimal changes
+- Can be adapted to other data warehouses with minimal changes